 4) Short CV, including skill sets or experience that would come in useful for the project(s)

-- We do not work with captive animals, and are unable to provide advice on wildlife rescues.
+- We do not work with captive animals, and as such we are unable to provide advice on wildlife rescues.

 - We are not a funding body and do not function as a foundation; as such we are unable to provide funds or financial contributions for external projects that are unrelated to our own.

-- We do not conduct school activities, student training courses, or guided tours.
+- We are unable to conduct school activities, student training courses, or guided tours.

-- Wherever possible, we try to work in partnership with other organisations to promote conservation within the scope of our projects.
-However, due to a lack of capacity and resources, we are unable to lead or be in charge of student interns, community engagement, outreach/educational programmes, events, campaigns, training sessions, voluntourism, or urban projects.
+- Whenever possible, we try to work in partnership with other organisations to promote conservation within the scope of our projects.
+However, due to a lack of capacity and resources, we are unable to lead or be in charge of community engagement, outreach/educational programmes, events, campaigns, training sessions, voluntourism, urban projects, or student internships.

-- Although we are normally unable to provide students with practical/industrial training, internship experiences or student projects to fulfill degree requirements, we will assess individual requests on a case-by-case basis to determine what fits in with our work and schedules.
+- Although we are normally unable to provide students with structured practical/industrial training, official internship experiences or student projects to fulfill degree requirements, we will assess individual requests on a case-by-case basis to determine what fits in with the scope our work and schedules.
 In such cases please do follow the same instructions as for prospective volunteers above.